-If you notice that you are sleep deprived or often drowsy and can’t figure out why, it turns out that your dentist may be the best person to identify a common sleep disorder.
+If you notice that you are sleep deprived or often feel drowsy and can’t figure out why, it turns out that your Seaside family dentist may be the best person to identify a common sleep disorder.
 A recent study from the University of Buffalo, published in the Saudi Medical Journal, came to the conclusion that oversized tonsils and large tongue indentations (teeth imprints that appear on the tongue that may indicate it’s too big for the mouth), could put individuals at an increased risk of Obstructive Sleep Apnea, also called OSA.

 What Is Obstructive Sleep Apnea?